emberjs/rfcs/text/0000-embroider-v2-package-format.md

 plugins.push(importSync("@bigco/line-chart").default);
 ```

-It is a static error if the argument to `macroEach` does not evaluate to a statically known array.
+It is a static error if the argument to `each` does not evaluate to a statically known array.

 ### JavaScript Macro: moduleExists